jaewon-orbit/Santas-Agony/README.md

 This holiday, good children receive gifts from Santa 🎁
 To make this possible, we developed an optimization system using:
+This project was developed as a team project for a 2021 university algorithms course — [View Proposal PDF](./Santa's%20Agony_%20Proposal.pdf)

 - 🎯 Knapsack Algorithm (gift selection)
 - 🗺️ Traveling Salesman Problem (route optimization)